What is homestay?

 Do I need to be near a major school, college or university?

-We try to place students at least within 50 minutes (by public transport unless you are driving the student yourself) of their chosen university, college, vocational-tech, ESL school, professional or high school.
+Yes, our hosts need to be within a maximum 60 minutes by public transport (including walking time) of their chosen university, college, vocational-tech, ESL school, professional or high school.
 We are always looking for hosts appropriately located where there is current international student demand.

 Can we host if we have a pet?